 Every one of our students receives music instruction every single day.
 This instruction consists of full orchestra rehearsals, sectional rehearsals, one-on-one lessons with resident artists or peers, and small group instruction.
 Students are challenged with level-appropriate music that aims to build confidence in their abilities, a fond appreciation and respect for music, and a sense of pride, accomplishment, and joy with every performance.
 They’re also given a multitude of opportunities to perform throughout the year, from classroom concerts for their fellow schoolmates and teachers to full orchestral performances for the public from the Strand Theatre in Dorchester to Boston’s Historic DCR Hatch Memorial Shell.
 These opportunities teach our students how to be good performers in real performance environments, and motivate them to hone their musicianship skills.

-Our students are well-known for their poise and the sense of fun with which they perform, which is why they’ve been invited to perform at the Massachusetts State House for the last three years in the row, and why they’re invited to perform in public gathering spaces like the Hatch Shell on the Esplanade, Sanders Theatre, the Longy School of Music, the Boston Public Library and the Kroc Center.
+Our students are well-known for their poise and the sense of fun with which they perform, which is why they’ve been invited to perform at the Massachusetts State House and in public gathering spaces like the Hatch Shell on the Esplanade, Sanders Theatre, the Longy School of Music, the Boston Public Library and the Kroc Center.

 To read more comprehensive research related to El Sistema at Conservatory Lab, click below for the report published by the Center for Artistry and Scholarship.